PRELIMINARY ECONOMIC ASSESSMENT SHOWS A 42.6% PRE-TAX IRR, C$ 14.08M PRE-TAX NPV5% AND LESS THAN TWO YEARS PAYBACK

 Mineral Resources Estimate

-The Mineral Resource Estimate (MRE) for the Montauban tailings project is based on historical data and recent (2022) SONIC drilling data provided by the in Excel spreadsheets, as well as the sampling program completed on the Notre-Dame-de-Montauban tailings in November 2022.
+The Mineral Resource Estimate (MRE) for the Montauban tailings project is based on historical data and recent (2022) SONIC drilling data provided by ESGold in Excel spreadsheets, as well as the sampling program completed on the Notre-Dame-de-Montauban tailings in November 2022.

 The drill hole database contained 352 valid drill hole collars, with a total meterage of 1,654.04 m and 1,170 assay intervals totaling 1,498.05 m.
 For the Notre-Dame-de-Montauban tailings a total of 35 test pits and trenches totaling 77.44 m were excavated.
 A total of 112 samples (including Blanks and Standards) were collected and sent to SGS laboratory in Quebec City for Au, Ag and multi-element analysis.

-As part of the MRE process, the Company and compiled, verified and modelled all technical information available from the Montauban and the Notre-Dame-de-Montauban tailings.
+As part of the MRE process, the Company and GoldMinds compiled, verified and modelled all technical information available from the Montauban and the Notre-Dame-de-Montauban tailings.
 A total of five wireframes were created by digitizing the mineralised intercepts on sections.
 A total of five block models were created.

 Estimated mineral resources for the Montauban and the Notre-Dame-de-Montauban tailings indicated resources are 7,800 Au ounces and 610,350 Ag ounces (603,700 tonnes grading 0.4 g/t Au and 31.4 g/t Ag), inferred resources are 4,200 ounces gold and 379,100 ounces silver (319,300 tonnes grading 0.41 g/t Au and 36.9 g/t Ag), (Table 1).

-It is important to inform the reader that most of the tailings in the MRE are secured under agreements between and the surface landowners.
+It is important to inform the reader that most of the tailings in the MRE are secured under agreements between ESGold and the surface landowners.
 By mining law in the province of Quebec, the owner of the surface right land is also owner of the material deposited on its land.

 To estimate the micas concentrations in the Montauban tailings we took the hole samples from Anacon Lead 1 (6 holes) and from Tetreault 2 (3 holes).
 A total of 32 tailings samples from 9 different holes were sent to SGS laboratory in Quebec City for mica test separation.

 Mr. Paul Mastantuono COO & Director continued “The PEA focuses on the precious metals and mica resource from four identified tailings.
 Additionally, the property hosts multiple precious metal bearing tailing sites that have yet to be drill-tested and fully explored.
-Our vision of the Montauban project is two-fold, extraction of precious metals and silicate minerals (Mica), and the usage of the processed ‘clean’ residue to produce construction building materials. new process will create, through the application of an organic polymer high-quality, sturdy and economical building products including, cinder blocks, bricks, paving stone, parking columns and highway jersey barriers used to define traffic lanes.
-The project been designed to employ the best standard operating practices to significantly reduce the company’s environmental footprint.”
+Our vision of the Montauban project is two-fold, extraction of precious metals and silicate minerals (Mica), and the usage of the processed ‘clean’ residue to produce construction building materials.
+ESGold’s new process will create, through the application of an organic polymer high-quality, sturdy and economical building products including, cinder blocks, bricks, paving stone, parking columns and highway jersey barriers used to define traffic lanes.
+The project as a whole has been designed to employ the best standard operating practices to significantly reduce the company’s environmental footprint.”

 Mining & Processing